rafael-santiago/zacarias/doc/MANUAL.md

 you@AdventureGalley:~/# zc get --user=kidd --alias=treasure@island.pirate-bay.com
 ```

-Add a new password into with a sessioned profile requires the flag option ``--sessioned``.
+Add a new password into your PWDB with a sessioned profile requires the flag option ``--sessioned``.
 You will need to
 inform the general password and the session password, too:

 ```